makrai/notes/zhang20-network-transfer-sentence-sim.md

     * improved results on the STS Benchmark (Cer+ 2017) and the Human Activity Phrase dataset (Wilson and Mihalcea, 2017), outperforming
-  2. we compare a range of settings for semantic similarity using some of the best LSTM-based sentence encoders across an array of datasets, showing
+  2. we compare a range of settings for semantic similarity using some of the best LSTM-based sentence encoders across an array of datasets
      * the choice of transfer learning settings generally greatly influences
   3. we release the pre-trained and fine-tuned LSTM models to the public, which can easily be used for downstream tasks related to semantic similarity